opencv/opencv-python/README.md

 The project is structured like a normal Python package with a standard ``setup.py`` file.
 The build process is as follows (see ``appveyor.yml``):

 1. Checkout repository and submodules
-	- OpenCV is included as submodule and the version is updated manually when a new has been made
+	- OpenCV is included as submodule and the version is updated manually when a new OpenCV release has been made
 2. Find OpenCV version from the sources
 2. Upgrade pip and install numpy for each Python version
 3. Build OpenCV